leammurphy/Katas/Challenges/Day1/day1.md

 For example: ["3:1", "2:2", "0:1", ...]

-**Write a function that takes such collection and counts the points of our team in the championship.
-Rules for counting points for each match:**
+**Write a function that takes such collection and counts the points of the game.
+Rules for counting points for each game:**

 if x>y - 3 points
 if x<y - 0 point